nsushant09/CPP_Bank_Management_System/README.md

 By the time of completion of this project I was quite familiar with the concept of Object Oriented Programming.
 I acquired a good knowledge about the fundamentals of programming

+## Features

+> Creation of Account
+> Updation of Account
+> Deletion of Account
+> Transfer of Money
+> Monthly Charges
+> Intrest Rates
+> File Handling

 ## Stand Out Feature

-File Handling is used in this project which makes this program useable in real life although it is a command line program
+File Handling is one of the stand out feature of this project.
+The use of file handling makes this project useable in real life even though it is a command line project.